 Rwanda, it is necessary to remember, is not a former French colony.
 It was ignored in French-African literature.
 Rwandan intellectuals—they were rare—claimed to be historians, philosophers, even theologians, but certainly not writers.
 My books will awaken, I hope, some vocations.
 Rwanda, for as many economic reasons as political, has become officially Anglophone.
 But French has maintained its place, particularly in higher education we will see one day a bilingual French-English Rwandan literature, without forgetting Kinyarwanda, the national language spoken by all Rwandans.

-In the years between 1994 and 2016 when her capital, Kigali, was named the most beautiful city in Africa by the UN, a lot has happened in Rwanda.
+In the years between 1994 and 2016 when its capital, Kigali, was named the most beautiful city in Africa by the UN, a lot has happened in Rwanda.
 The country has taken massive economic steps forward and is being hailed as “the Switzerland of Africa.”
 The country’s tourism industry is flourishing.
 Investment opportunities are opening up.
 The country is renowned for its unique emphasis on female leadership.
 It is the country with the biggest female majority in its parliament.
 Its capital houses Africa’s first comprehensive 4G.
+And in the midst of all these, concerns have been raised about political censorship and silencing of opposition groups.
 All these are stories that must be told by Rwandans, stories that already reflect in the literature they produce.

 It might have just begun but Louise Umutoni’s and the Huza Press Prize for Fiction’s curating of a thematically-diverse, trilingual literary canon is an unimpeachable cause.
 What Rwandan literature lacks in consistency, it promises to make up for in rooted multiplicity.
 This prize’s establishment is a rummaging of the Rwandan literary identity, an insistence in exploring all its potentials.
 It is our hope that it becomes the foundation of a solid literary tradition.